 Accompanying the Committee on a factory visit, she encounters the manager, inventor and entrepreneur William Clark, who mentors the children under his care.
 At first skeptical of Sara as a "do-gooder" aristocrat who'll swoop in with big promises, only to abandon the children when a new project takes her fancy, Will comes to see that her efforts are serious and her commitment genuine.

 Sara finds this orphan who grew up in a parish workhouse the most intelligent, fascinating man she's ever met.
 Though the spark between them is strong and immediate, both know a lady of the ton could never ally herself with a commoner who deals with money and works with his hands.
 But as the attraction deepens, Sara must decide whether pursuing the unexpected love she found in a most unexpected place is worth giving up the world she grew up in and everyone she's ever known.

-With the draft of Emma's book turned into her editor (and fingers crossed that the revisions requested won't be too difficult,) Julia turns her hand to the next of the Splendid Spinsters, outspoken, sharp-tongued Olivia Overton.
+With Emma's book approved and in final production, Julia turns her hand to the next of the Splendid Spinsters, outspoken, sharp-tongued Olivia Overton.
 Having lost her place in the world, far from everyone dear to her, Olivia hides her loneliness and fear under a prickly exterior.
 But soon, compassion for the bewilderment and pain of the two lost little girls given into her care helps her put aside her own grief.
 And when she encounters the gruff, distant guardian who seems to have no concern at all for their welfare, the battle lines are drawn...